Colombia: Civil War and Narcos Tour (November 2020)

 We finish our tour in the old town, where we will get a chance to try some coca tea, before heading back to our hotel.

-We head for farewell dinner and drinks around our hotel for our last night in Medellin, and Colombia.
+We head for farewell dinner and drinks in the trendy area around our hotel for our last night in Medellín, and Colombia.

 We get up early for our morning flight to Bogotá, where the tour ends, with YPT being able to arrange ongoing transport or accommodation for those that need it.